meissadia/espnscrape/README.md

 ## Introduction
-The EspnScrape Ruby gem is a data scraper for the redesigned 2016 version of ESPN.com.
+The espnscrape Ruby gem is a data scraper for the redesigned 2016 version of ESPN.com.
 It provides a number of ways to simplify data interaction, including :
 + Structs - Intuitively access data via dot notation.
 + Hashes - Pass data directly to ActiveRecord CRUD methods for easy database interaction.